Written by Layla Tweedie-Cullen

 Installation view, et al. ‘many-to-many’, part of Freedom Farmers: New Zealand Artists Growing Ideas, Auckland Art Gallery Toi o Tāmaki, 2013.
 Photographer Jennifer French.

-Working under the alias of my design studio Narrow Gauge, I have collaborated with et al. on a number of publications, newspapers and posters.
-A unique aspect of the collective’s practice is that once a design project is complete and printed, they often continue to adapt and modify individual books, newspapers etc., creating new, unique versions.
-They draw onto pages or cut them out, they create new covers, and insert new content.
+Working under the alias of the studio Narrow Gauge, I have collaborated with et al. on various design projects including books, newspapers and posters.
+A unique aspect of the collective’s practice is that once a project is complete and printed, they often continue to adapt and modify over time: drawing onto pages, crossing out, creating new covers, inserting content, and ultimately creating new, unique versions.

-p. mule: The distribution of an artist’s catalogue has a limited potential within New Zealand and so we generally apply the DIY mode of operandi to a future exhibition, potentially without a budget for a catalogue, not to mention the opportunity to reduce our stock pile of outdated publications.
-Creating new covers, inserting new content provides the opportunity to produce a limited-run publication plus a materiality that speaks to a different timeline and exhibition concept.
-The title may be fully or partially redacted and the cover may be further annotated with diagrams, gaffer tape, fluro paint etc. Often the original title evokes a link to a current project and further modifications or overwriting repurposes existing content.
+pm: Creating new covers, inserting new content provides the opportunity to produce a limited-run publication with a materiality that speaks to a different timeline and exhibition concept.
+The title may be fully or partially redacted and the cover may be further annotated with diagrams, gaffer tape, fluoro paint etc. Often the original title evokes a link to a current project and further modifications or overwriting repurposes existing content.
 For example et al. have used publications such as La Nuova Voce, De Nieuwe Stem, The Colonial Territories to augment or counter meaning/s announced by the original title.
 Even if the title is obliterated in the final outcome, it has provided a conceptual base in a specific and critical context.
-On the other hand is not a given how the process will develop and the typographical potentialities of a publication may be on the backburner for some time before ‘appearing’ relevant to a project/proposal.
+On the other hand, it is not a given how the process will develop and the typographical potentialities of a publication may be on the backburner for some time before ‘appearing’ as relevant to a project/proposal.
+The distribution of an artist’s catalogue has a limited potential within New Zealand, and so we generally apply the DIY modus operandi to a future exhibition, potentially without a budget for a catalogue, not to mention seizing the opportunity to reduce our stock pile of outdated publications.

 et al. Critical Remarks on The National Question, 2009: original cover (left) and updated covers by et al.